micans/bash-utils/README.md

 # bash-utils

 Some of the scripts here are to aid data inspection in the command line, avoiding the need to fire up R or Python.
-These are primarily `pick` (for selecting/combining/transforming/filtering tabular data) and `hissyfit` (terminal histograms).
-Also useful is `transpose` from [github.com/micans/reaper](https://github.com/micans/reaper) for fast and low-memory transposition of (large) tabular data.
+Also useful are [pick](https://github.com/micans/pick) (for selecting/combining/transforming/filtering tabular data) and `transpose` from [github.com/micans/reaper](https://github.com/micans/reaper) for fast and low-memory transposition of (large) tabular data.

-**List of highly useful software**
+**Highly useful command line data wrangling:**
 [GNU datamash](https://www.gnu.org/software/datamash/).